What are pedestrian loops?

-BHL offered a workshop (Walkability for Health) to introduce the “pedestrian loop” concept and invite the municipality to pursue goals of a Healthy City; Such as, planning and designing for slow groups.
+BHL offered a workshop to introduce the “pedestrian loop” concept and invite the municipality to pursue Healthy City goals; Such as, planning and designing for slow groups.

-A test site was defined in the fringe of its city centre where car traffic is still dominant despite the efforts and great success of the municipality in other parts of the city.
+A test site was defined in the fringe of its city centre where car traffic is still dominant despite the municipality efforts and great success in transforming other parts of the city.
 Another major obstacle found for pedestrians is the extraordinary flow of bicycles at all times – every day!
 In 3 hours, policy officers, planners, designers, administrators and public health professionals of the Gemeente Groningen shared and worked together on the pedestrian loop exercise.

 Towards the end, teams made short presentations on their most relevant findings, analyses, and possibilities… the case continues…